simonhaenisch/prettier-plugin-organize-imports/readme.md

 ## Changelog

+Version `3.2.4` implements a fix to skip when formatting ranges (i.e. if the plugin is requested to format a range, it doesn't do anything because it would lack the full file context).

 Version `3.2.3` updates the readme with instructions for Prettier 3.

 Version `3.2.2` fixes a performance regression introduced in `3.2.0`.